Note: This unit version is currently under review and is subject to change!

 Lab Skills: Lab work is performed in groups.
 Each student must use a bound notebook to record pre-lab work and lab experiments individually.
 These are assessed by lab staff in each tutorial session along with group participation and pre-lab work (done before the lab).
 The final project includes assessment for 1) your individual lab book recordings of design, calculations and simulations, circuit building, troubleshooting of the circuits, comments, solutions, and conclusions and 2) A group presentation.

-Final Exam and mid term quizzes: All subject matter in the course is examinable in this exam including laboratory, tutorial and assignment work.
+Final Exam quizzes: All subject matter in the course is examinable in this exam including laboratory, tutorial and assignment work.

 Tutorial: Calculation and design exercises.